← All comparisons

 Can I use both Slang and TastyVox?

 TastyVox.
-If most of your calls are for orders, you need a tool that completes orders on the phone.
-Slang would redirect those callers to your website.
+If most of your calls are 'I want to order' or 'I want to set up a catering tray for 40,' you need a tool that completes orders on the phone.
+Slang would redirect those callers to your website, which loses you the order if they don't follow through.

 We'll help you figure out the right fit — even if it's not us.